They say that in summertime, the living is easy. But is it also restful?

 That’s because winter holiday wake-up times shifted 10 minutes later — from 7 a.m. in November to 7:10 a.m. in December, meaning that total sleep times actually improved.
 Americans get the most sleep of the year during December, averaging nearly 6 hours and 15 minutes.

-Truly a wonderful time of the year.
+Perhaps this is one of the greatest gifts of the holiday season.
 Especially if you, like the majority of Americans, are in need of sleep.

 Tips to Keep Summer from Stealing Your Sleep

 These five science-backed sleep hygiene tips can help get you on your way to a better night’s sleep during the summer and beyond.

 - Consistency is key.
 Consistency is your brain and body’s best friend and supports optimal sleep-wake patterns.
 That means sticking to a sleep schedule determined by time, rather than light, and doing your best to adhere to it every day – even on weekends.